Jenny16x/TeamSix/README.md

 <br>

 # Tableau
 Created multiple displays showing the pattern of pay for various factors.
 Used physical, statiscal, and yearly reports to create visual charts.
+I have also created two racebar charts to show how the data moves when selecting differnet factors.